 Samba timing: 2 beats per bar - 50 bars per minute - count 1a2 and slows & quicks

-The Rumba is the dance of love and tells the age-old story of the man chasing the woman while she flirts and then teases him by moving away.
+The Rumba is the dance of love and tells the age-old story of chasing, flirting and teasing!
 It's slow, it's sensual, and it's full of gorgeous hip movement.
-Can you look your partner in the eye while you dance it with them?

 Rumba timing: 4 beats per bar - 27 bars per minute - count 234.1 or quicks & slows